agileadam/large-images-drush/README.md

 * The compression command takes an additional (required) "quality" argument.
 This can be anything from 1 to 100 (lowest output quality to highest output quality).
 For general use the recommended value is somewhere around 80 or 90.
 * Run either command with --help to see all options.
 For example: `drush large-images-list --help`

-## WARNING
+## Warning

-I suggest running `large-images-list` before running `large-images-compress`.
-This does not modify anything on your system.
+- Run `large-images-list` before running `large-images-compress`

-These commands work fine in the environments where I've used them.
-This does not mean it'll work perfectly for you!
+- These commands work fine in the environments where I've used them.
+This does not mean they'll work perfectly for you!
+Test before using!

-Because of the disruptive nature of the `large-images-compress` command, you should test this drush command in a test directory within your environment before trying to use it "for real."
+- I recommend you back up your Drupal database and whatever directory you're operating on before executing `large-images-compress`

-Also, you may want to back up your Drupal database and whatever directory you're operating on before executing this command.
+- `large-images-compress` is not a "smart" command.
+It simply overwrites the image with the desired output quality and updates the database.
+It does not look at the current compression level before attempting to generate the new version, though I may add this functionality to prevent trying to go from a lower quality to a higher one.

 ## Requirements